zowe/docs-site/docs/user-guide/cli-using-creating-profiles.md

-# Configuration for team leaders
+# Creating profiles

+Configuration profiles are used to connect to different mainframe services, and you can structure each profile based on how that connection is made.

+For example, profiles can be nested to share the same connection information, or keep different information separate.
+Services can be accessed directly by Zowe CLI, or they can be accessed through the API Mediation Layer.

+Review the following scenarios to help determine the profile types best suited for your environment.

-As a team leader or Dev-Ops advocate, you can share the profiles stored in a team configuration file with your team members so that they can easily access mainframe services.
+As a team leader, you can share the configuration you create with your team members so they can easily access mainframe services.

-## Reasons to share team configuration files

-Consider sharing a team configuration *globally* in the following scenarios:
+As a DevOps advocate or team leader, you might want to share a team configuration globally in the following scenarios:

-- You want to share profiles with application developers so that they can work with a defined set of mainframe services.
-The recipient of the file places it in their local `~/.zowe` folder manually before issuing CLI commands.
+You want to share profiles with application developers so that they can work with a defined set of mainframe services.
+The recipient of the file places it in their local ~/.zowe folder manually before issuing CLI commands.
-- You want to add the profiles to your project directory in a software change management (SCM) tool, such as GitHub.
+You want to add the profiles to your project directory in a software change management (SCM) tool, such as GitHub.
 When you store the profiles in an SCM, application developers can pull the project to their local computer and use the defined configuration.
 Zowe CLI commands that you issue from within the project directory use the configuration scheme for the project automatically.
-- You want to enable test automation in a CI/CD pipeline, which lets your pipelines make use of the project configuration.
+You want to enable test automation in a CI/CD pipeline, which lets your pipelines make use of the project configuration.

-For information about how to share team configuration files, see [Sharing team configuration files](../user-guide/cli-using-sharing-team-config-files.md).

-## Profile use cases

-The following topics describe various profile scenarios that team leaders can share with their teams, and application developers that function as DevOps advocates can create.

-### Accessing LPARs that contain services that share the same credentials
+## Accessing LPARs that contain services that share the same credentials

 In the following configuration, nested profiles use the credentials from the same base profile to access services directly on multiple LPARs: **[is this explanation correct?]**